MicrosoftDocs/cpp-docs/docs/dotnet/iterating-over-stl-collection-by-using-for-each.md

  **Example**

- The following code example uses a const reference (`const&`) for an iteration variable with STL containers.
+ The following code example uses a const reference (`const&`) for an iteration variable with C++ Standard Library containers.
 You can use a reference (`&`) as an iteration variable on any collection of a type that can be declared as a *T*`&`.

 ```
 // for_each_stl_2.cpp